Engagement Analytics

 Correlation Chart

-Bar chart of page-view distribution across performance buckets, with a line overlay of the selected engagement metric per bucket.
+Bar chart of session distribution across performance buckets, with a line overlay of the selected engagement metric per bucket.

 Performance metric (selectable): LCP, INP, CLS, FCP, TTFB.